yatowoo/EPD/draft.md

-# Quanlity control and batch testing for STAR-EPD Readout Module
+# Quality control and batch testing for STAR-EPD Readout Module

 ## Abstract

-Event Plane, centrality, and trigger Detector(EPD) is a plastic scintillation detector designedtobeinstalledonRHIC-STAR.SiPMs are used to collect photons produced by scintillators, while FEE boards and RX boards are used to amplify and recieve signals from SiPMs.
+Event Plane, centrality, and trigger Detector(EPD) is a plastic scintillation detector designed to be installed on RHIC-STAR.
+SiPMs are used to collect photons produced by scintillators, while FEE boards and RX boards are used to amplify and receive signals from SiPMs.
 We care about their performances before installing, e.g., UI curve, noise frequency spectrum, signal characters.
 Thus, we setup a batch test system, which is made up of pulse generator, LED, digitizer, etc.